 Facts Only

-The dried fruits are soaked in vinegar overnight before preparation.
+* Apricots and peaches are soaked in vinegar overnight before processing.

-The mixture is simmered uncovered for 1 hour on medium heat.
+* The mixture is simmered uncovered for one hour, stirring occasionally.

-The chutney is cooled for 10-15 minutes before being bottled in sterilized jars.
+* The chutney is then bottled in hot, sterilized jars.